tinuva/SDRPlusPlusBrown/docs/index.md

 * RBN/pskreporter/WSPRnet continuous monitoring for your own call (estimate your signal when tuning your antenna)
 * [QSO / SWL Logging](#qso-logging) allows to add log records with date/time/frequency/callsign/rst etc. Optimized for mobile.
   * single-button save of the audio recording of your QSO (wav file) up to 3 minutes long.
+  * spotted/worked callsigns are displayed on the fft (frequency manager - temporary records)
 * Saving of zoom parameters between sessions
 * Mouse wheel support on the sliders
 * Unicode support in fonts (Cyrillic), filenames and installation path (UTF-8), on Windows, too.